Aeritalia G.222

-A modernised variant, the Alenia C-27J Spartan, has been developed.
+A modernised variant, the Alenia C-27J Spartan, has been developed during the early 21st century.
 While it retains many aspects of the original aircraft, the C-27J adopts the same engines and many of the systems used on the larger Lockheed Martin C-130J Super Hercules.
+Several G.222 operators, including the Italian Air Force, have opted to retire their fleets in favour of new-built C-27Js.